Tusquittee, North Carolina: History

 Tusquitee is a Cherokee Native American word meaning "Where the water-dogs laughed."
 (A Water Dog, sometimes also called mud-puppy, is a type of salamander.)
 According to folklore, a Cherokee hunter was crossing over Tusquitee Bald in a very dry season.
 He heard voices, crept silently toward them, peeped over a rock, and witnessed two water-dogs walking together along the trail on their hind legs and talking as they went.
 Their pond was dried up and they were on the way to the Nantahala River.
 As the hunter listened, one said to the other, "Where's the water?
 I'm so thirsty that my apron (gills) hangs down," and then both water-dogs laughed.

 Around 1833, John Covington Moore, who was Clay County's first white settler and an early county commissioner, built his home in Tusquittee.
 The house was listed on the National Register of Historic Places in 1983.
-Moore and his partner James Shearer opened a gold mine in Tusquittee in the late 1800s, which remained in operation through the 1930s.
-Moore's home was likely moved to the Tusquittee Pioneer Village in the mid-1990s.
+John Moore and his partner James Shearer opened a gold mine in Tusquittee in the late 1800s, which remained in operation through the 1930s.
+John Moore's home was likely moved to the Tusquittee Pioneer Village in the mid-1990s.
+Another cabin built before the Civil War, the Abner S. Moore House, was moved in 1975 to the Foxfire Museum and Heritage Center in Mountain City, Georgia, where it remains on display.